 Year in review

 The Merger Control Intendancy has approved a large number of global transactions subject to multi-jurisdictional control and that required prior approval in Ecuador.
 Only one transaction has been denied on formal grounds but was later approved on appeal, and only a handful of transactions have been denied due to anticompetitive concerns.
 To date, few global transactions have been subjected to structural remedies: one was subsequently closed because of the termination of the original merger, one is still pending completion after the implementation of a monitoring trustee to supervise compliance with the imposed remedies, and others have been cleared after complying with the proposed conditions.

 In 2020, the agency decided 27 cases, 22 of which were compulsory notifications.
 Seven involved the construction sector and six involved health services.
 The two most significant cases that resulted in significant remedies were Iberia/AirEuropa and Synlab/Interlab.

 The merger control regime

 The Law was enacted on 13 October 2011.
-On 23 April 2012, the President signed Executive Decree No. 1152, published in the Official Register of 7 May 2012, comprising Regulations to the Law (Regulations).
+On 23 April 2012, the President signed Executive Decree No. 1152, published in the Official Register of 7 May 2012, comprising Regulations to the Law (the Regulations).
 The Superintendent of Market Power Control was appointed in July 2012, at which time the administrative structure of the Authority began to be organised and the Law was implemented.
-The first term of the Superintendent Pedro Páez expired in 2017, and a new Superintendent, Danilo Sylva Pazmiño, was appointed in November 2018.
+The term of the first Superintendent, Pedro Páez, expired in 2017, and a new Superintendent, Danilo Sylva Pazmiño, was appointed in November 2018.

 i Transactions subject to prior control